nwg-piotr/nwgcc/README.md

 # nwgcc
-nwg Control Center is a higly customisable, GTK-based GUI, intended for use with window managers.
+nwg Control Center is a highly customisable, GTK-based GUI, intended for use with window managers.
 It may serve as an extension to bars / panels, providing built-in and user-defined controls.
 Default theme may be overridden with custom css style sheets.

-This is a work in progress, not yet production ready.
+**This software is aimed at power users.**

 Main window, Nordic-bluish-accent GTK theme, custom icons Light: